kevingostomski/bootstrap-nice-select/README.md

 ```

 To develop the component, the VS Code plugin [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) was used (special thanks to the maintainers for this wonderful plugin).
+In addition, if you want to update the `npm link` project which is used, use `npm run dev` so sourcemaps are available to test the project better.

 # **Copyright and license**